TeamWox SDK: How to Add Page into TeamWox Module

 }

-8. An important advantage of templates is that their change (with certain restrictions) do not require recompilation of the module.
-In order to illustrate this, open the number3.tpl file in any text editor and change the 'Simple Text', for example to 'Simple Text <b>Changed</b>' (yes, you can use HTML-tags to format your texts!).
-After this, simply refresh your page in the browser.
+7. An important advantage of templates is that their change (with certain restrictions) do not require recompilation of module.
+In order to illustrate this, open the number3.tpl file in any text editor and change the 'Simple Text' - for example to 'Simple Text Changed' (yes, you can use HTML tags to format your texts!).
+After this, simply refresh your page in browser.

 Conclusion